Enjoying the best things to do in San Cristobal de las Casas is definitely not to be missed on your Mexico itinerary!

 VISIT CASA NA BOLOM MUSEUM

-The Casa Na Bolom Museum is one of the top things to do while wandering around the city checking out all the sights, so be sure to add it to the list!
+Casa Na Bolom Museum is one of the top things to do while wandering around the city and checking out all the sights, so be sure to add it to the list!

 The entrance fee at Casa Na Bolom is 60 MXN per person and there is also an in-house restaurant, massage center, and souvenir shop.

 Inside the museum, you can find old artifacts that belonged to a couple of European explorers, Gertrude and Frans Blom, who resided in Chiapas in the mid-1900s.
 They spent the majority of their time studying and protecting the Mayan culture in the region.

-There are a number of courtyards inside Casa Na Bolom that are particularly interesting, featuring curved archways painted a bright yellow color and beautiful gardens surround the building.
+There are a number of courtyards inside Casa Na Bolom that are particularly interesting, featuring curved archways painted a bright yellow color and beautiful gardens surrounding the building.
 An Instagram-worthy location for sure!